Special Needs Assessment Service (SNAS)- Coronavirus

 - methods of improving your child's ability to learn.

-A professional, such as a teacher, health worker or educational psychologist collects information about your child and completes a report about the support needed.
-Parents should discuss the process with the school SENCO/Learning Support where applicable, as parents will be invited to express their views also.
+Typically, a professional, such as a teacher, health worker or educational psychologist collects information about your child and completes a report about the support needed.
+Parents should discuss the process with the school SENCO/Learning Support where applicable.
+Parents and the child or young person will be invited to express their views.

 You will be required to submit any other professionals' reports you may have to assist in the assessment.